Lutando/docs-oxd/sources/conf/index.md

 * port - oxD socket port
 * localhost_only - flag to restrict communication
 * time_out_in_seconds - time out for oxd socket in seconds. oxd closes sockets automatically after this time out (stops listen commands).
 Zero means listen indefinitely.
-* start_jetty - flag to force start embedded jetty and enable also HTTP communication (it will enable both socket and HTTP communication)
-* jetty_port - jetty port
 * use_client_authentication_for_pat - true if client authentication is required, if false than user authentication is performed which require user_id and user_secret specified during register_site command.
 * use_client_authentication_for_aat - true if client authentication is required, if false than user authentication is performed which require user_id and user_secret specified during register_site command.
 * trust_all_certs - true to trust all certificates, if false then trust_store_path must be specified to store with valid certificates